-- Spend a leisurely afternoon visiting a vineyard in the pretty village of Patrimonio, and tasting the superb wines.
-The Patrimonio region is most famous for its vineyards, much of Corsica’s best wine being produced in this area.
+- The Patrimonio region is most famous for its vineyards, much of Corsica’s best wine being produced in this area.
 You will find dozens of vineyards to visit and the proprietors are happy to welcome you and offer you their wines to sample.
 There is now a ‘route des vins’, which will lead you to all the vineyards.
 Just follow the brown road signs.
 Patrimonio church is of particular interest and its setting is beautiful.
 A menhir statue was found in one of the vineyards here, it has now been erected just below the church.

 - Worth visiting is Nonza, a flower-garnished slate roofed village, standing 150m above a blackened shingled beach offering a dramatic viewpoint across the sea.
 A great spot for those wishing to drive around Cap Corse.

 - Visit the Moulin Mattei near Rogliano, which was restored in the early 20th century.
 Taste their Cap Corse apéritif and enjoy the fabulous view.

 - Have lunch in Centuri and and watch the fishermen offload their catch.